sue445/terraform-gcp-template/README.md

   * see. https://cloud.google.com/compute/docs/regions-zones
 * `terraform_service_account_id`
   * Account ID for the service account used by GitHub Actions
-  * This is usually `terraform` when service account is created with [deployment-manager/setup-terraform.jinja](deployment-manager/setup-terraform.jinja)
+  * This is usually `terraform` when service account is created by [deployment-manager/setup-terraform.jinja](deployment-manager/setup-terraform.jinja)
 * `github_username`
   * GitHub user name (e.g. `sue445`)
 * `github_repository`